swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

 ### Try it out one final time

-Finally, try to update some parameters of your model to test the training on the kubernetes specilized pod.
+Finally, try to run experiments on the Kubernetes specialized pod.

 Similarly to what you have done in
 [Chapter 2.5: Work efficiently and collaboratively with Git](../part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md), create an issue **Demonstrate model training on kubernetes pod** and a new branch for the issue.
+Use a branch name like `experiment/tune-lr`.

 On your machine, check out the new branch.

-Update your experiment by editing for example the `params.yaml` file with the following parameters:
+You do **not** need to commit a specific parameter guess.
+The CI/CD pipeline will run experiments with the learning rates defined in the workflow.
+However, you can still edit `params.yaml` if you want to set a baseline.
+For example:

 ```yaml title="params.yaml" hl_lines="11"
 prepare: